maxime-lair/maxime-lair/docs/index.md

 Here we provide a simple rule for routing: if we receive requests for our FQDN **binsh.io**, we load balance it on any servers responding to **httpd**

 What is this httpd url then ?
-That's where trafik is nice, It will listen in the **docker-compose.yml** file (by listening on __/var/run/docker.sock__) and routes every request to binsh.io to these containers running a httpd web server.
-We do not need to indicate or even know the port, traefik will do it for us.
+Since they will be running on the same docker-compose, they will share the same default network.
+In this case, traefik container will be able to call up any httpd container by this url.

 The **docker-compose.yml** file:
 ```